 Michael frequently appears on multiple business networks including Bloomberg news, Fox Business, CNBC Worldwide, CNN Business, and Bloomberg TV.
 He is also a guest on First Business, which is a national and internationally syndicated business show.

-CHART STRUCTURE: IMPROVING
+CHART STRUCTURE: SOLID

 Continue reading "Weekly Futures Recap With Mike Seery"

-Analysis originally distributed on October 25, 2017 By: Michael Vodicka of Cannabis Stock Trades
+Analysis originally distributed on May 2, 2018 By: Michael Vodicka of Cannabis Stock Trades